-Process flow diagrams generally do not include minor components like process control instrumentation, piping systems like control loops, by-pass lines, drain lines, pipe properties like size, spec, ratings, pipe classes, pipe line numbers, components such as isolation and shut-off valves, maintenance vents and drains, relief and safety valves, vents and drains.
+Process flow diagrams generally do not include minor components like process control instrumentation, piping systems like control loops, by-pass lines, drain lines, pipe properties like size, spec, ratings, pipe classes, pipeline numbers, components such as isolation and shut-off valves, maintenance vents and drains, relief, and safety valves, vents and drain.

 A Piping and Instrument Drawing (P&ID- Also known as PEFS, Process Engineering Flow Scheme in some engineering organizations) includes more details than a PFD.
 It includes both major and minor details of the chemical process.
 P&ID (Fig. 2) shows all major equipment, piping details like service, size, spec, rating, insulation, etc, instrumentation details like pressure, temperature and flow instruments, control valves, pressure safety valves, meters, routing information such as slope, tapping, free flow.

 Instrumentation and their details are showing using standard symbols which vary from company to company.

 All kinds of valves used like On-off valves, motorized valves, relief valves, and miscellaneous items like strainers, vents, drains, silencers, standpipes, etc. are shown in the P&ID.

 Vendor items and packages are shown with their limits and interfaces.
 A lot of information such as equipment design pressure, temperature, and material of construction, free-draining requirements is provided as notes in the P&ID.

 Line numbers, Tag numbers, Equipment Numbers shown in the P&ID are usually retained in the further documents and drawings created.